Inclusive Investing and Financial Literacy

 The Canadian Centre for Elder Law (CCEL) is examining how people make investment decisions with support from family, loved ones and people they trust.
 These investors include adults who identify as living with a disability, and adults with Alzheimer’s or other forms of dementia.
 The project hopes to identify what can be done to help members of these communities to participate meaningfully in their investment decisions with supported decision making.

 The project explores the practice of supported decision making both formally, through written agreements, and informally in British Columbia and Ontario.
 The project is supported by a volunteer committee who represents members from these communities, lawyers, community agencies and advocates, investment advisors and financial planners, and the investment regulators.
-We are pleased to have Robert Lattanzio, Executive Director of ARCH Disability Law Centre, as a member of our project committee.
+We are pleased to have Karla Verschoor, Executive Director of Inclusion BC and Robert Lattanzio, Executive Director of ARCH Disability Law Centre, as members of our project committee.

 Research for the project includes one-on-one and group interviews with people who have lived experience, knowledge and expertise in this area.
 The project report will identify ideas and opportunities for how to enhance the use of supported decision making in the investment context.

 The project is funded by the Law Foundation of Ontario’s Access to Justice Fund.